razee-io/Razee/README.md

         kubectl apply -f https://github.com/razee-io/Razee/releases/latest/download/razeedash.yaml
         ```

-4. Wait for the `razeedash-api` deployment to complete.
-If you chose to create Razeedash by using the provided `resource.yaml` file in the previous step, an instance of MongoDB is created in your cluster and connected to the Razeedash API instance.
-The setup of MongoDB takes a few of minutes to complete and might lead to intermittent `MongoNetworkError` errors in your Razeedash API deployment.
-When MongoDB is fully set up, Kubernetes automatically finishes the setup of your Razeedash API instance.
+2. Wait for the `razeedash-api` deployment to complete.
+If you chose to create RazeeDash by using the provided `resource.yaml` file in the previous step, an instance of MongoDB is created in your cluster and connected to the RazeeDash API instance.
+The setup of MongoDB takes a few of minutes to complete and might lead to intermittent `MongoNetworkError` errors in your RazeeDash API deployment.
+When MongoDB is fully set up, Kubernetes automatically finishes the setup of your RazeeDash API instance.

     <!--Markdownlint-disable MD013-->
     ```bash